What to expect when you're getting a massage

 It's not uncommon to feel uneasy or shy about receiving your first massage.
 The following list of guide lines will help put you at ease.
 Once you've experienced your first massage we feel confident that you will not hesitate to schedule another one.

-Undress completely and wear just a robe to your massage.
-Once you're in the room, you will be able to take your robe off and cover yourself in privacy.
+• Once you're in the room, you will be able to get comfy and cover yourself in privacy.
 You will be draped with a sheet and large towel throughout the service, you will always be covered.

 A massage carries the unique gifts and qualities of each massage therapist.